Why Investors Need to Take Advantage of These 2 Industrial Products Stocks Now

 The Zacks Earnings ESP, Explained

-The final step today is to look at a stock that meets our ESP qualifications.
-Deere (DE) earns a #1 (Strong Buy) 24 days from its next quarterly earnings release on August 18, 2023, and its Most Accurate Estimate comes in at $8.16 a share.
+Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
+Agco (AGCO) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $3.78 a share, just one day from its upcoming earnings release on July 27, 2023.

-By taking the percentage difference between the $8.16 Most Accurate Estimate and the $8.12 Zacks Consensus Estimate, Deere has an Earnings ESP of +0.56%.
-Investors should also know that DE is one of a large group of stocks with positive ESPs.
+Agco's Earnings ESP sits at +1.55%, which, as explained above, is calculated by taking the percentage difference between the $3.78 Most Accurate Estimate and the Zacks Consensus Estimate of $3.72.
+AGCO is also part of a large group of stocks that boast a positive ESP.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-DE is part of a big group of Industrial Products stocks that boast a positive ESP, and investors may want to take a look at Terex (TEX) as well.
+AGCO is one of just a large database of Industrial Products stocks with positive ESPs.
+Another solid-looking stock is Deere (DE).

-Terex is a Zacks Rank #2 (Buy) stock, and is getting ready to report earnings on August 1, 2023.
-TEX's Most Accurate Estimate sits at $1.64 a share seven days from its next earnings release.
+Deere, which is readying to report earnings on August 18, 2023, sits at a Zacks Rank #3 (Hold) right now.
+It's Most Accurate Estimate is currently $8.20 a share, and DE is 23 days out from its next earnings report.

-For Terex, the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $1.61 is +2.14%.
+Deere's Earnings ESP figure currently stands at +1.06% after taking the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $8.11.

-DE and TEX's positive ESP metrics may signal that a positive earnings surprise for both stocks is on the horizon.
+AGCO and DE's positive ESP metrics may signal that a positive earnings surprise for both stocks is on the horizon.

 Find Stocks to Buy or Sell Before They're Reported